kninad/marching-cubes-graphics/notes.md

 TODO
 ----

 - Smooth vs Flat Shading -- similar to the task from Homework 02!
+But need to store vertex normals interpolated from the faces it lies on.
-- Update GUI display -- only essential parts
+- Update GUI display -- only essential parts -- DONE.
-- Use other volume data models -- take from internet.
+- Use other volume data models -- take from internet -- DONE
 - Make a GIF file? -- varying view depth and number of slices etc
 - Why is RAM usage so high? -- memory leak?
 RAM requirements -- how many points are generated and what is going on? how does the memory requirements scale drastically!